BardicDefense/purple-hack/spells.md

 #### Ray of Fatigue

 _Necromancy (R: Short, D: 10 minutes)_
-Save: Hard (Arc).
+Save: Constitution 14.
 The subject becomes heavily fatigued.
 This has no effect if the target is already this fatigued or worse, or does not tire (e.g. undead, constructs).

 #### Shocking Strike